Website icon Xpert.Digital

 Incomplete analysis of NATO hegemony

-While Kennert cites NATO as an example of a successful hegemonic order, current developments reveal considerable tensions within the alliance.
-The 2022 Strategic Concept had to respond to massive threats, and Europe is increasingly developing "security policy autonomy" independent of the United States.
+While Kennert cites NATO as an example of a successful hegemonic order, current developments reveal significant tensions within the alliance.
+The Strategic Concept of 2022 had to respond to massive threats, and Europe is increasingly developing “security policy autonomy” independent of the US.

 Suitable for: